volatusveritas/projector/README.md

 `-h` or `--help` to learn more), although you can do without the `-OO -S` fragment if you wish (or use any Python options).

+I want to emphasize some special ProjectOr options:

+- `-d` or `--debug` makes ProjectOr not virtualize Python exceptions but rather raise them in the standard manner, thus displaying the stack trace.
+- `-t` or `--token` only runs the tokenizer and prints the generated tokens' display representation.
+- `-p` or `--parser` (to be implemented) only runs the parser and prints the generated expressions' display representation.

 ## The ProjectOr Development Journal

 I try my best to find time to write a development journal, explaining the idea